Divers aim to reach capsized ship in search for survivors

 “Today, weather permitting, we anticipate divers making it to the vessel,” U.S. Coast Guard Petty Officer Third Class John Michelli said early Thursday.

-Asked shortly after dawn whether divers would then be able to get inside it, Petty Officer Jonathan Lally said “we don’t know just yet.
-That’s one of those things we’re trying to work through now.”
+Lally said rescuers don’t know how many of the missing might be caught inside.

+“There is the potential they are still there, but we don’t know,” Lally said.
+“We’re still searching for 12 people because there are 12 still missing.”

-Part of the overturned ship’s hull and one of its legs have remained above water.
-The bulky vessel, also called a jackup rig, has three long legs designed to reach the sea floor and lift it out of water as an offshore platform.
+Part of the overturned ship’s hull and one of its legs are still visible, leaving most of the bulky vessel under water.
+Also called a jackup rig, it has three long legs designed to reach the sea floor and lift it out of water as an offshore platform.

 Authorities also plan to use all-terrain vehicles Thursday to search the shoreline near Port Fourchon, a major base for the U.S. oil and gas industry.